- Johnnie and Julie

 In May, white flowers such as daisies and yellow flowers including birds foot trefoil and buttercups predominate.
-As the summer progresses, the colours change and more purple and red flowers appear including red clover, tufted vetch and red bartsia.
+As the summer progresses, the colours change and more purple and red flowers appear including red clover, field gentian, tufted vetch and red bartsia.
 Rare species of Orchid also appear in the Machair during summer.

 The Machair exists here because the Atlantic Ocean is rich in shellfish and their shells are ground down and washed ashore during storms.
 The sand on the western beaches of the Island is therefore pure white due to it's very high shell content and also alkaline.
 The westerly prevailing wind blows the sand ashore and this provides an alkaline top dressing which neutralises the acidic peaty soil to create a fertile environment which is also free from pollutants.